jdeguire/pic32clang_docs/source/compiling_and_linking.md

 ```

 All options start with either `-` or `--`.
 Clang will assume that command line arguments that do not
-are files to be linked.
-The linker can take object files, which usually end in `.o`, or static libraries,
+are files to be linked or arguments to previous options.
-which usually end in `.a`.